 - Conceptualize and establish a program to build a Green Belt mentorship pool (at least 5 percent of our strength) by the seventh month.
 (Only certified Green Belt mentors would be allowed to mentor upcoming projects.)

 - Conduct opportunity identification and brainstorming sessions for all the project teams by the seventh month.

 - Conduct monthly on-the-floor promotional events to share best practices, discuss success stories and motivate associates.

 One of the lessons we learned after implementing the mentoring program was that executing a Black Belt project is quite different than mentoring an associate.
 Mentorship is a skill, which needs to be developed explicitly.
 The Green Belt mentorship training was more focused on developing the mentorship skills than developing Six Sigma skills.

 In 8 to 12 Months:

-Today, almost two years have passed since the revival process began for this organization.
-The taskforce keeps adding innovations to the Lean Six Sigma program and complements the leadership team with their efforts.
-The organization continues to enjoy the fruits of the mammoth efforts.
-The top leadership also takes pride in their decision to revitalize the program and now comprehend the fact that they need to play an active, continuous role to ensure the success of their Lean Six Sigma program.
+Two years later, the taskforce was adding innovations to the Lean Six Sigma program and complementing the leadership team with their efforts.
+The organization continued to enjoy the fruits of the mammoth efforts.
+The top leadership also took pride in their decision to revitalize the program and understood the fact that they need to play an active, continuous role to ensure the success of their Lean Six Sigma program.